Speicherstadt

 Sandthorquai-Hof © ELBE&FLUT / Heinz-Joachim Hettchen

-A visible change is also taking place in the Speicherstadt.
-Where barges, ewers and other watercraft used to throng, launches now cruise the canals with tourists.
+A visible change is also taking place in Speicherstadt.
+Where once barges, ewers and other watercraft crowded, today launches with tourists sail through the canals.

 Coffee, tea and spices

 The Speicherstadt smells of coffee, tea and spices.
 Many a Hamburg merchant became rich with such exotic goods.
-They are still stored on the warehouse floors, where massive walls ensure optimal climate control.
-Right next to it, numerous trading agencies have their offices.
+They are still stored on the storage floors, where massive walls provide optimal climate control.
+Right next to it, numerous commercial agencies have their offices.

-Hamburg has been the most important international trading centre for oriental carpets for decades – thanks to the Speicherstadt.
-Here, traders find sufficient suitable space for storage and presentation.
+Hamburg has been the most important international trading center for oriental carpets for decades – thanks to the Speicherstadt.
+Here, retailers will find sufficient suitable space for storage and presentation.

 Modern services

-An office near the harbour, which is also within sight of the town hall?
+An office near the harbor, which is at the same time within sight of the city hall?
 Rooms in historic warehouses, equipped with the latest technology and sophisticated interior design?
 This mix inspires and convinces media companies, advertising agencies and other modern service providers.
 Even small companies or start-ups will find their dream office in the completely renovated Kontorhäuser.
-Die kleinen hervorragend ausgestattet und absolut effizienten Büroflächen halten jeden Vergleich mit Büros „von der Stange” stand.
-Zudem sind sie schnell verfügbar.
+The small excellently equipped and absolutely efficient office spaces stand up to any comparison with “off the shelf” offices.
+Moreover, they are quickly available.

 New uses

-New tenants are also constantly discovering ways to use the Speicherstadt properties.
-Fashion and textiles are making their way into Speicherstadt.
-Showrooms, sales and presentation areas in characteristic styles enliven the quarter.
-Gastronomies and restaurants cater for the physical well-being of guests.
+New tenants are also constantly discovering ways to use Speicherstadt real estate.
+Fashion and textiles are making their way into the Speicherstadt.
+Showrooms, sales and presentation areas in a characteristic manner enliven the quarter.
+Gastronomies and restaurants provide for the physical well-being of the guests.

 Culture and attractions

 The Speicherstadt is increasingly a place for culture.
-Exhibitions and entertainment, open-air theatre and musical school attract the curious to the unique area.
-The Miniature Wonderland alone attracted over 2 million visitors.
-Hamburg’s Everyman has become a “cult”.
-The Stage Entertainment musical school is known beyond Germany’s borders, and the same applies to the musicals produced there.
+Exhibitions and entertainment, open-air theater and musical school attract the curious to the unique area.
+The Miniature Wonderland alone attracted more than 2 million visitors.
+The Hamburg Everyman has become a “cult” event.
+Stage Entertainment’s musical school is known beyond Germany’s borders, and the same goes for the musicals produced there.

-Recently, a modern multi-storey car park for customers, tenants and visitors was opened in a block of the Speicherstadt.
-The multi-storey car park is located in the Speicherstadt at “Am Sandtorkai 6-8”.
+Recently, a modern parking garage for customers, tenants and visitors has been located in one block of the Speicherstadt.
+You can find the parking garage in the Speicherstadt in the street “Am Sandtorkai 6-8”.

 Erstes Verwaltungsgebäude der HFLG. © ELBE&FLUT / Heinz-Joachim Hettchen